naoto-ogawa/haskell-must-read/README.md

   * http://stackoverflow.com/questions/36307378/how-can-i-get-access-to-http-headers-in-servant

-# quote unquote
+# Haskell Quote Unquote
+* Type
+  * A Type is a kind of label that every expression has.
+  * A Type is an invariant condition.
   * :: is pronounced "has type"
+* Kind
+  * a kind is a type of types
 * Boxed And UnBoxed
   * Boxed  means that values of that type are represented by a pointer to a heap object.
   * An unboxed type, however, is represented by the value itself, no pointers or heap allocation are involved.